-I have one more column for notes about my bills.
 I use this to remind myself of special factors like when I’ll be charged an annual fee on a credit card or any other information I don’t want to forget about that bill.

 After I have all of this information compiled, I list out the next twelve months in the columns to the right.

 If the bill is only once a quarter, twice a year or some other odd interval, I use the color black and fill in the intersecting rows and columns so I know I don’t have to worry about that bill that month.

 It could have gotten lost in the mail or throw away by accident, but chances are you’ll still be responsible for paying the bill on time.

-Pay You Bills When You Receive Them Rather Than On The Due Date
+Pay You Bills When You Receive Them

 Why?
-It is very easy to forget to pay a bill if it gets buried in a pile of paperwork or mistakenly thrown away!
+It is very easy to forget to pay a bill if it gets buried in a pile of paperwork or mistakenly thrown away.
 Why risk forgetting to pay a bill?

 You used to be able to make a small amount of interest by keeping your money in the bank until the bill’s due date.

 Automate Every Bill You Can

 Want an even easier way to make sure you never forget to pay a bill?
 All you have to do is automate every single bill that you can.
-When you automate paying your bills, you’ll have less payments you have to manually make every month.
+When you automate paying your bills, you’ll have fewer payments you have to manually make every month.

 Remember To Update Your Credit Card/Auto Pay Information

-If you let you credit card information expire, your automatic payments will stop and you’ll end up with at least one late payment if you aren’t paying attention.
+If you let your credit card information expire, your automatic payments will stop.
+Chances are you’ll end up with at least one late payment if you aren’t paying attention.

-Make sure you have a list of all of your automatic payments on each credit card or bank account you have.
-Then, whenever you get a new credit card, whether it’s because the old one expired or you had fraudulent activity on your credit card, simply pull out the list and update all of your bills with your new credit card or bank information.
+Whenever you get a new credit card, whether it’s because the old one expired or you had fraudulent activity on your credit card, pull out the list and update all of your bills with your new credit card or bank information.

 Check For A Confirmation Of Payment

 Why is this so important?
-Without confirmation, you bill may not actually have been paid!
+Without confirmation, your bill may not actually have been paid.
 This has happened to me once before and it resulted in my only late payment I have ever made.

-Even so, I never want to make another late payment again, so I always check for my payment confirmations after I make a payment now.
+Even so, I never want to make another late payment again.
+Now I always check for my payment confirmations after I make a payment.

 Don’t Forget To Check Your Statements